breuerfelix/breuerfelix.github.io/_posts/19-02-18-react-graphql-auth.md

 ## API

 While searching the web for an alternative to Axios with Express, I learned about GraphQL.
-This API should fit nice into React.
+This API should fit nicely into React.
-At the beginning it was kinda hard to learn, because it works really different to other API's out there.
+At the beginning, it was kind of hard to learn, because it works really differently from other APIs out there.

-After setting my application up for handling GraphQL, the steps were gettin easier and faster along the way.
-Implementing more and more requests were faster after the core work was done.
+After setting my application up for handling GraphQL, the steps were getting easier and faster along the way.
+Implementing more and more requests was faster after the core work was done.

 ### GraphQL snippet